 16. RCA Connector

 RCA connectors are another common consumer electronic audio and video solution.
-The cables have three connectors—a yellow one for composite video, and then white and red plugs for audio.
+The cables have three types of video connectors—a yellow one for composite video, and then white and red plugs for audio.

 Each signal takes one connector, but you can use these plugs without the audio component (or with just one), depending on what you’re connecting.